Radio 4 Sunday Worship Reinventing Eden, 3 September 2017

 Sunday Worship visits the garden of Lambeth Palace, home of the Archbishop of Canterbury, during their summer opening to the public.
 The service journeys from the Garden of Eden to Gethsemane to the river of the water of life - Eden restored - at the end of the Book of Revelation.
 It features reflections from the Rt Revd Nicholas Holtam, Bishop of Salisbury and the author Marie Elsa Bragg.
 The service is led by the Revd Isabelle Hamley, Chaplain to the Archbishop of Canterbury and the preacher is the Dean of Clare College, Cambridge, the Revd Dr Jamie Hawkey.
 The music is led by St Martin’s Voices from St Martin-in-the-Fields.
 Producer Andrew Earis.

-The seeds of ascension were in Gethsemane.
+Seeds of ascension were in Gethsemane.

-The apple became the olive;
+The apple became the olive; knowledge

-Above was the Mount of Olives
+turned to surrender.
+Above was the Mount

-would whitened our faces, so that, for a moment,
+whitening our faces, so that, for a moment,

 there would be no sleep; no day or night.